Percona-Lab/percona-version-service/README.md

 # percona-version-service

-Percona version service provides API to share support matrix for PMM products.
+Percona version service provides an API to share a support matrix for PMM products.

-For each product we have multiple files in `sources` directory.
-Each file contains supported components list for exact version of product.
+For each product, there are multiple files in the `sources` directory.
+Each file contains a list of supported components for a specific version of product.
-For example `pmm.2.29.0.pmm-server.json` contains supported components for PMM Server 2.29.0.
+For example `pmm.2.29.0.pmm-server.json` contains the list of supported components for PMM Server 2.29.0.

-## How to add new product version into supported versions list.
+## How to add new product version into the list of supported versions

-In this example I'll use PMM Server which uses PSMDB operator.
+In this example, we'll use PMM Server which uses PSMDB operator.

 ### Add new version of PMM
-To be able to add new version of PMM to version service we can copy body of file for latest version of PMM with a new name.
+To add a new version of PMM to the version service you can copy the body of a file for latest version of PMM with a new name.
-For example if we want to add new version of PMM 2.30.0:
+For example, if we want to add new version of PMM 2.30.0:
-1. we should create new file `pmm.2.30.0.pmm-server.json`.
+1. Create create a new file `pmm.2.30.0.pmm-server.json`.
-2. Copy body of `pmm.2.29.0.pmm-server.json` to a newly created file.
+2. Copy the body of file  `pmm.2.29.0.pmm-server.json` to the newly created file.
-3. Update version in `operator` field
+3. Update the version in `operator` field

-### Add new version of PSMDB operator
+### Add a new version of PSMDB operator
-To be able to add new version of PSMDB operator to PMM you should update existed `pmm.*.pmm-server.json` file.
+To add a new version of PSMDB operator to PMM, you should update the existing `pmm.*.pmm-server.json` file.
-For example if we want to add PSMDB Operator version `1.12.0` to PMM 2.28.0:
+For example, if you want to add PSMDB Operator version `1.12.0` to PMM 2.28.0:
-1. Add new child to `psmdbOperator` field
+1. Add a new child to the `psmdbOperator` field
-2. this child should have the following format
+2. This child should have the following format:
 ```json lines
 {
     "image_path": "[docker image name]",